Holiday Advertising Playbook 2024 Download Playbook New

 Audience targeting is the method of using data like viewers’ online history, preferences, and actions to segregate consumers or prospects based on demographics, geographical locations, interests, or individual preferences.

-Contextual targeting proves to be a fantastic and effective alternative to audience targeting.
+Contextual ad targeting proves to be a fantastic and effective alternative to audience targeting.
 It enables advertisers to use a more privacy-friendly kind of targeting for ad campaigns.
 It targets potential consumers based on contexts, such as the content of a webpage a user is looking at, location, or the weather in a specific location.

 Since it matches the ads with the content of the page to where it is displayed it builds a strong pillar of trust for brands and businesses to connect with their audience.